What is carotid artery disease?

 - Your opinion or preference

-Medical treatment may include:
+Medical treatment for carotid artery disease may include:

 Modification of risk factors.
 Risk factors that may be modified include smoking, elevated cholesterol levels, elevated blood glucose levels, lack of exercise, poor dietary habits, and elevated blood pressure.